-The moving party must promptly call the independent calendar clerk if a motion will not be heard on the scheduled date.
-A notice requesting the clerk remove the matter from the court's calendar is insufficient.
-The moving party must call the independent calendar clerk to take a motion off calendar prior to filing any notice of withdrawal of the motion.
-On demurrers, motions to strike and motions for judgment on the pleadings, if an amended pleading is filed in accordance with the Code of Civil Procedure section 472 or pursuant to leave of court prior to the hearing date, the party filing the amended pleading must call the independent calendar clerk to notify-the court that an amended pleading has been filed.
-Failure to call the court shall be deemed a violation of the local rules may give rise to an OSC re Sanctions under Code of Civil Procedure section 177.5 and/or Code of Civil Procedure section 575.2.
-(Adopted 1/1/2015; Rev. 1/1/2016; Rev. 1/1/2023; Rev. 1/1/2024; Rev. 1/1/2025)
+The moving party must promptly call the independent calendar clerk if ato take the motion will not be heard on the scheduled date.
+A off calendar; filing a notice requesting the clerk remove the matter from the court's calendar is insufficient.
+The moving party must call the independent calendar clerk to take a motion off calendar prior to filing any or a "notice of withdrawal of the motion.
+On demurrers, motions to strike and motions for judgment on the pleadings, if" is insufficient.
+If an amended pleading is filed in accordance with the Code of Civil Procedure section 472 or pursuant to leave of court prior to the hearing date, the party filing the amended pleading who filed a demurrer, motion to strike and/or motion for judgment on the pleadings must call the independent calendar clerk to notifyand request the court that an amended pleading has been filedhearing be vacated as moot.
+Failure to call the court to vacate a hearing date in the above circumstances shall be deemed a violation of the local rules may give rise to an OSC re Sanctions under Code of Civil Procedure section 177.5 and/or Code of Civil Procedure section 575.2.
+(Adopted 1/1/2015; Rev. 1/1/2016; Rev. 1/1/2023; Rev. 1/1/2024; Rev. 1/1/2025; Rev. 1/1/2026)